blognami/blognami/packages/@blognami/docs/lib/views/docs/guides/getting-started/index.md

 > * How to set up Blognami on your machine
 > * How to sign in as an admin
 > * How to create and edit posts
-> * A quick intro to Sintra, the framework behind it
+> * A quick intro to Pinstripe, the framework behind it
 >
 > 🖐 Hi, I’m **Jody Salt**, the creator of Blognami — and I’m genuinely excited you’re here.
 > This project is still in its early days, so you’re getting in on the ground floor.
 Let’s build something great together.